folio-org/deprecated-mod-circulation/README.md

 # mod-circulation

+Copyright (C) 2016 The Open Library Foundation

+This software is distributed under the terms of the Apache License, Version 2.0.
+See the file ["LICENSE"](https://github.com/folio-org/raml-module-builder/blob/master/LICENSE) for more information.

-Demo circulation module exposing some circulation apis and objects based on the raml-module-builder framework against a MongoDB
+#### Demo circulation module exposing some circulation apis and objects based on the raml-module-builder framework against a MongoDB

 This project is built using the raml-module-builder, using the MongoDB async client to implement some basic circulation APIs.
 The project also includes a small demo of the drools functionality.
 It is highly recommended to read the [raml-module-builder README](https://github.com/folio-org/raml-module-builder/blob/master/README.md)